 Stablecoins could face near-term regulatory headwinds, but there are also many other risks to consider.
 Traders, investors, and consumers should conduct the same level of due diligence on stablecoins that they do conventional cryptocurrencies to avoid investing in coins that they believe are stable — but may actually involve more risk than non-stablecoins.

 Tether is perhaps the best example of these concerns.
 In New York, it's being sued for allegedly transferring $850 million to cover a loss experienced by its owner, the Bitfinex exchange, that it never disclosed to investors.
 The Hong Kong-based company has thus far refused to comply with the investigation saying that the NYAG doesn't have authority.

 Other experts believe that many people may be holding Tethers without knowing it.
 Since many crypto exchanges lack access to traditional financial services, they're forced to hold consumer deposits in Tether rather than U.S. dollars.
 These activities may not be fully disclosed to exchange users who may not appreciate the risks associated with Tether.

 The Bottom Line

-Stablecoins aim to reduce volatility by tying their value to stable assets, such as fiat currencies or commodities.
-Consumers looking for a stable hold of value may use these cryptocurrencies for online transactions more readily than highly-volatile cryptocurrencies, like Bitcoin, that often experience massive fluctuations over time.
+Stablecoins aims to reduce volatility by tying their value to stable assets, such as fiat currencies or commodities.
+Consumers looking for a stable hold of value may use these cryptocurrencies for online transactions more readily than highly volatile cryptocurrencies, like Bitcoin, which often experience massive fluctuations over time.